ciptok/RaspberryPi-BuildRoot/README.md

 If you want to regenerate your image with your changes to target, just run make again.

-## Note: ##
-Right now the default setup downloads an external toolchain that only works with x86_64 systems.
-It is also possible to change the configuration to build your own compatible toolchain, but for this you should consult the BuildRoot documentation.

 ### The Bsquask SDK is based on BuildRoot 2012.05 ###